garethjohnsdesign/inside-retail/_posts/2013-07-01-getting-started.markdown

 length: Short Read
 ---

 In this video, we show you around the Siteleaf interface and create a simple website.
+Test

 Watch <a href="http://vimeo.com/69294068">Getting started with Siteleaf</a>.